 8. Enables load balancing and failover

 Reverse proxies like JSCAPE MFT Gateway already support high availability methods like load balancing and failover.
 This will allow you to eliminate downtime and increase productivity.
 In most cases, you would typically set up a cluster and add file transfer servers to it.
-The reverse proxy will then enforce a load balancing technique like round robin to distribute the load among the servers in the cluster.
+The reverse proxy will then enforce a load balancing algorithm like round robin, weighted round robin, least connections, weighted least connections, or random, to distribute the load among the servers in the cluster.

-When a server goes down, the system will automatically failover to the next server in the round robin sequence and users can continue with their secure file transfer activities.
+When a server goes down, the system will automatically failover to the next server up and users can continue with their secure file transfer activities.

 In this post, we presented you a number of benefits that can be gained from deploying a reverse proxy.
 Although most of those benefits amount to enhanced security, there are a couple of those (particularly 6 to 8) that translate to cost savings, better end-user experience, and enhanced BC-DR (Business Continuity - Disaster Recovery) capabilities.